-Matt has dedicated his career to empowering everyday Californians—children, families, and communities—through civil rights litigation and policy advocacy.
+Matt Nguyen has dedicated his career to empowering children, families, and communities through civil rights litigation and policy advocacy.

 Matt knows that refugees and immigrants enrich our communities.

-Matt's parents fled Communist Vietnam as child refugees during the Vietnam War.
+Matt's parents fled Vietnam as child refugees at the height of the Vietnam War.
 They arrived in America with minimal English and only pennies to their name.
 Through their own perseverance and the support of generous social programs that gave them the opportunity to succeed, Matt's parents built a better life for themselves and their families.
 Coming from a working-class background, Matt's father labored on the docks to put himself through college.
-During Matt's childhood, his mother taught him firsthand the importance of giving back through her nonprofit dental work for indigent children.
-Born and raised in Huntington Beach and Garden Grove, and humbled by their sacrifices, Matt understands that our country's greatness comes from its long history of weaving immigrants and their children into our nation's fabric, and investing in their future success as Americans.
+During Matt's childhood, his mother taught him firsthand the importance of giving back through her nonprofit dental work for indigent children across Orange County.
+Born and raised in Huntington Beach and Garden Grove, and humbled by their sacrifices, Matt understands that America’s greatness comes from its long history of weaving immigrants and their children into our nation's fabric, and investing in their future success.

 Matt has fought to ensure social, economic, and political opportunity for all.